allmonty/allmonty/README.md

 ### About Me

+Experienced Full-Stack Software Engineer with Expertise in Functional Languages.
+Passionate about building impactful projects that improve people's lives.
+Collaborative team player with a strong desire to work in an environment that fosters knowledge-sharing and idea collaboration.

-I am a full-stack software engineer well versed in functional and object-oriented languages.
-I have a great interest in projects that impact many people.
-I have developed systems for a bank with more than 40 million customers that processed millions of payments per day with trust and stability.
+Developed systems for a bank with over 40 million customers, processing millions of requests per day with trust and stability.

-I work better in teams with a high sense of collaboration, where people like to work in pairs, share knowledge, and everyone can collaborate with ideas on what is developed.

-In my most recent professional experiences, I worked with microservices in Clojure, Elixir, Python, and in mobile with Flutter.

 ### My Links